 The National Academy of Medicine Action Collaborative on Clinician Well-Being and Resilience hosted a virtual meeting, Ensuring Clinician Well-Being in an Age of Uncertainty: Emerging Lessons from the COVID-19 Pandemic and a Systems Approach for the Future, on October 28-29, 2020 to elevate the urgency of national action and map efforts needed to coordinate the long-term health and well-being of clinicians through COVID-19 and beyond this pandemic.

-On day 1, from 12:00-3:30 pm ET, participants will review data and observations on clinician well-being since the COVID-19 pandemic, including:
+On day 1, participants reviewed data and observations on clinician well-being since the COVID-19 pandemic, including:

 - Systems approach principles to clinician well-being from the consensus report, Taking Action Against Clinician Burnout: A Systems Approach to Professional Well-Being